divvun/giellalt-svn2git/doc/Aftermath.md

     * the other sites, repo prefix `site-`?
     * make the site build and publish on push/commit using github actions

+After moving stuff to github, there might be a need to clean and remove files from the history.
+For that the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) is a great tool.

 ## DONE tasks

 * set up branches according to git-flow and our needs